Jaymeen-Jethva/Housing-Price-Prediction/README.md

 - Trained a Linear Regression model using the training data.
 - Evaluated the model's performance using metrics like Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared.

-## Results
-- Achieved a [mention R-squared value or other key metrics] on the test dataset.
-- [Add any specific insights gained from the data or the model.]

 ## Libraries Used
 - Python
 - Pandas